Azxcys/JS_REVIEW_PROJECT/README.md

-# JavaScript Review Project by Henry Ken T. Magsayo
+# JavaScript Review Project by Henry Ken T. MAGSAYO
 This project is a review of JavaScript concepts, from beginner to advanced.